Gregory Tony: Union vote of no confidence, and call for Tony's removal

-In April 2020, four days after a 39-year-old Broward Sheriff's Office deputy died from COVID-19 during the COVID-19 pandemic in Florida, and after 20 other deputies tested positive for the virus, President Jeff Bell of the Broward Sheriff’s Office Deputies Association – a 1,400-member branch of the International Union of Police Associations – criticized Tony over the lack of personal protective equipment for the officers, and Tony's failure to respond to their memos about the situation.
-Tony said Bell’s actions were "dishonorable."
+In April 2020, four days after a 39-year-old Broward Sheriff's Office deputy died from COVID-19 during the COVID-19 pandemic in Florida, and after 20 other deputies tested positive for the virus, President Jeff Bell of the Broward Sheriff's Office Deputies Association – a 1,400-member branch of the International Union of Police Associations – criticized Tony over the lack of personal protective equipment for the officers, and Tony's failure to respond to their memos about the situation.
+Tony said Bell's actions were "dishonorable."
 Three days later, Tony suspended the union president without pay, and placed him under administrative investigation.
 Tony then terminated the union president in January 2022.

 The union announced a vote of no-confidence by its officers in Tony.
-A total of 88% of 786 voting road deputies and sergeants voted "no confidence" in Tony.

 On June 3, 2020, the union wrote governor DeSantis to formally request that Tony be removed.
 The governor did not take any action.